samumantha/research-software-engineering/presentation_PDC25.md

 ---

-Part 5 - 10 min
+## Part 5/6 - Sharing and reusing - 10 min

-Sharing and reusing

 - Where to learn more
 - Why it matters
 - Beginning and later
 - Derivative
-- in practice
+- In practice
-- citation
+- Citation
-- reusing
+- Reusing

 ---